SESARLab/mfh-dl-performace-testing/thesis.md

 GROUP BY sensor_id, location_id, location_cultivation_name;
 ```

-### 4.5 Performance testing using Apache JMeter
+### 3.5 Performance testing using Apache JMeter

-To test the performance of Apache Hive and Apache JMeter on an average workload, I used Apache JMeter, an open-source Java application designed to measure performance and load test applications.
+To test the performance of Apache Hive and Apache JMeter on an average workload, I used Apache JMeter, an open-source Java application designed to measure the performance of applications.
 It can simulate workloads on servers, networks or applications to analyze the overall performance under different load types.
 In addition, Apache JMeter supports performance testing for various applications and protocols: TCP, HTTP and HTTPS, FTP, Database via JDBC, SOAP and others.

 In JMeter, performance testing is defined by a *Test Plan*, which specifies a series of steps that JMeter executes on each run.
 For each Test Plan, a user can configure one or more *Thread Groups*, the number of threads JMeter will use to complete the performance test.
 Apache JMeter employs a multi-thread architecture: each Thread Group executes the Test Plan independently of the other threads; multi-threading allows JMeter to simulate concurrent connections from multiple users to the system under test.
 Thread Groups are composed of one or more *Sampler*.
 A Sampler is a JMeter component that performs the actual work by sending the requests to the system and collecting the responses and various related samples.
-Apache JMeter offers different built-in, configurable, Samplers to test an application across multiple applications and protocols, notably: FTP requests, HTTP requests, JDBC Requests, JDBC Request, OS Process request, and other.
+Apache JMeter offers different built-in configurable Samplers to test an application across multiple applications and protocols, notably: FTP requests, HTTP requests, JDBC Requests, JDBC Requests, OS Process requests, and others.
 Another critical component of JMeter is *Listeners* that provide access to sample results by gathering information while JMeter runs.
-Various types of Listeners exists for different purposes: "Graph Results" listener plots response times on a graph, while "Aggregate Report" listener reports, for each request various aggregated information, like the Average Response Time, throughput, the percent of requests with errors, and others.
+Various types of Listeners exist for different purposes: "Graph Results" listener plots response times on a graph, while "Aggregate Report" listener reports, for each request various aggregated information, like the Average Response Time, throughput, the percent of requests with errors, and others.

 Apache JMeter can run in "Graphical User Interface" (GUI) mode, offering a full-featured interface to configure and run a Test Plan.
 However, since the GUI and the test Listeners consume a generous amount of memory while the Test Plan is running, it is common to run JMeter in "Command Line Interface" (CLI) mode to reduce resource usage and to avoid altering sample results.